 No matter if you have the straightest, flattest floor, most beautiful floor installed by the best flooring installers you can find, or the company with the best warranty around, if the floor doesn’t bond to the concrete, nothing else matters.
 Bonding is the number one problem that we encounter in our Dust Free Tile Removal division of Cutting Edge Flooring Services.
 The really bad news is that most bonding issues do not present themselves until after your warranty on labor is expired.
 Even if you have a long warranty, who wants to go through the process of having to remove a floor from an occupied space where you are living with your family and pets?

 Unfortunately, especially in the residential flooring installation arena, these standards are not even known, let alone followed.
-The number of times that we have removed tile floors in which the tile comes up whole, leaving a ½” of thin-set or mortar is astounding.
+The number of times that we have removed tile floors in which the tile comes up the whole, leaving a ½” of thin-set or mortar is astounding.
 We have seen floors where the only reason they are laying in place is gravity and grout.
 This is not a good situation.
 The other scenario is the thin-set and tile are bonded, yet the thin-set doesn’t stick to the concrete.
 It is a real problem if your installer is not making sure that bonding is the number one priority.
 For more questions about floor installation in Houston, TX, contact us below.

 Next, regarding making sure that your tile bonds to your thin-set, the answer is simple but often overlooked by novice and journeyman installers alike; back-butter the tile.
 Back-buttering is the act of applying thin-set to the back of the tile, as well as to the hopefully scarified concrete slab.
 This allows the two different coatings of wet cement-based material, which is intended to bond together, to dry together as one unit.

 Doing it right has a higher material and labor cost.
-For the price to be low, you have to sacrifice either proper prep of the sub-floor, material or skilled labor.
-This could be the difference between a 30-year Houston flooring install and a five year flooring install.
+For the price to below, you have to sacrifice either proper prep of the sub-floor, material, or skilled labor.
+This could be the difference between a 30-year Houston flooring install and a five-year flooring install.
 In the end, you get what you don’t pay for.
 If you are ready for floor installation in Houston, Texas, contact our team by filling out the form below and we will contact you with more information.